First Peoples’ Assembly of Victoria election enrolment now open

 Aboriginal Ex Offender Employment Program Workshop

-Join Woor-Dungin and Indigenous Employment Partners on the May 2nd to learn more about finding work when you have a criminal record.
+Join Woor-Dungin and Indigenous Employment Partners on September 11-12 2019 to learn more about finding work when you have a criminal record.

 Continuous Improvement at Indigenous Employment Partners